-Foreign currency exchange rates also impact our reported revenues, primarily from licenses of the Queen et al. patents.
+Foreign currency exchange rates impact our reported revenues, primarily from licenses of the Queen et al. patents.
 Our revenues may fluctuate due to changes in foreign currency exchange rates and are subject to foreign currency exchange risk.
 While foreign currency conversion terms vary by license agreement, generally most agreements require that royalties first be calculated in the currency of sale and then converted into U.S. dollars using the average daily exchange rates for that currency for a specified period at the end of the calendar quarter.
 Accordingly, when the U.S. dollar weakens against other currencies, the converted amount is greater than it otherwise would have been had the U.S. dollar strengthened.
 For example, in a quarter in which we generate \$10.0 million in royalty revenues, and when approximately \$5.0 million of such royalty revenues are based on sales in currencies other than U.S. dollar, if the U.S. dollar strengthens across all currencies by 10% during the reporting period for that quarter, when compared to the same amount of local currency royalties for the prior year, U.S. dollar converted royalties will be approximately \$0.5 million less in the current quarter than in the prior year's quarter.

-For the three and six months ended June 30, 2017 and 2016, we hedged certain Euro-denominated currency exposures related to our licensees' product sales with Euro forward contracts.
+We previously hedged certain Euro-denominated currency exposures related to our licensees' product sales with Euro forward contracts.
 We designated foreign currency exchange contracts used to hedge royalty revenues based on underlying Euro-denominated sales as cash flow hedges.
 The aggregate unrealized gain or loss, net of tax, on the effective portion of the hedge was recorded in stockholders' equity as "Accumulated other comprehensive income".
 Realized gains or losses on cash flow hedges were recognized as an adjustment to royalty revenue in the same period that the hedged transaction impacts earnings.
-For the three months ended June 30, 2017 and 2016, we recognized no additions in royalty revenues from our Euro forward contracts, for the six months ended June 30, 2017 and 2016, we recognized zero and \$2.8 million, respectively.
+For the three months ended September 30, 2017 and 2016, we recognized no additions in royalty revenues from our Euro forward contracts, for the nine months ended September 30, 2017 and 2016, we recognized zero and \$2.8 million, respectively.